Nahuel Huapi Lake: Geography

 The lake's crystal clear waters are very susceptible to climate changes and have an average surface temperature of 45 F; this makes it both beautiful and treacherous.
 Hypothermia is one of the risks bathers must undertake.
 Kayaking is a popular sport on this and adjacent lakes.

 The lake is also the starting point of the Limay River.

+Limnology and geology

+The lake depression consists of several glacial valleys carved out along faults and Miocene valleys that were later dammed by moraines.
+During the Last Glacial Maximum of the Llanquihue glaciation the lake basin was wholly occupied by a glacier.